jmercouris/networkt/README.rst

    threshold (defined in the report), label them as being about the same topic.
 #.
 Finally, determine how many instances occur of a tweet traversing
-   the network in such a way that the information travelled through our transnational entrepreneur.
-That is, how often is the transnational entreprneur (F) responsible for spreading information between the distinct networks (networks delineated by country) they are part of.
-To do this, we see if a tweet was tweeted by the friend of our transnational entrepreneur, then by the transnational entrepreneur, then by a follower of the transnational entrepreneur.
-It is important that the friend and follower tweeting are from two distinct networks (this helps ensure to some degree that the transnational entrepreneur's follower recieved the information from the transnational themself.
+   the network in such a way that the information traveled through our Transnational entrepreneur.
+That is, how often is the Transnational entrepreneur (F) responsible for spreading information between the distinct networks (networks delineated by country) they are part of.
+To do this, we see if a tweet was tweeted by the friend of our Transnational entrepreneur, then by the Transnational entrepreneur, then by a follower of the Transnational entrepreneur.
+It is important that the friend and follower tweeting are from two distinct networks (this helps ensure to some degree that the Transnational entrepreneur's follower received the information from the Transnational themselves.
 If the above was confusing, the diagram below may help clarify the interaction we are looking for.